JohnSnowLabs/spark-nlp/README.md

 from sparknlp.pretrained import PretrainedPipeline import sparknlp

-# Start Spark Session with Spark NLP
+# Start SparkSession with Spark NLP
 # start() functions has 4 parameters: gpu, spark23, spark24, and memory
 # sparknlp.start(gpu=True) will start the session with GPU support
 # sparknlp.start(spark23=True) is when you have Apache Spark 2.3.x installed